Updated: Aug 15

-Season: I read from the Envision Magazine article that you were inspired more by streetwear and alternative fashion trends.
+I read that you are inspired more by streetwear and alternative fashion trends.
 Are there any specific designers or brands that you admire?

 Krengel: I have this jacket that is like a varsity jacket, there’s three stripes here and the collar has three different stripes and the bottom has three stripes and it’s buttoned.
 It’s blue and swishy material.
 It just looks so legit, it pops, it’s in white.
 I always get compliments on it, people always try to buy it off me, and I’m like “okay, $400.”
 Until somebody offers me that $400 for it, I’m going to keep it.